ZhihaoJun/wxtoken/README.md

 * help you to cache access_token and provide HTTP endpoint
 * help you to cache jsapi_ticket
-* help you to signature jssdk config
+* help you to sign jssdk config